Scaling consistency across 40+ products with a shared design system

 Designing for continuous growth and acquisition

-Kaseya’s ecosystem was constantly evolving through new product acquisitions.
+Kaseya’s ecosystem continued to expand through acquisitions.

 This significantly reduced the time required to bring new products into the ecosystem.